HCDigitalScholarship/ds-cookbook/visualizations/Django-to-Mapbox.md

 ```
 Copy-paste this code exactly.
 The funky quotes/backslashes sets up the header of the file properly.
 Ultimately, output is what this mapData_ToGeoJSON() function will return.

 Next, declare an empty list called something like rawData.
-We'll use this to hold onto all the information we first grab from django before we can format it.
-Then, grab your data from your django model using a loop!
+We'll use this to hold onto all the information we first grab from Django before we can format it.
+Then, grab your data from your Django model using a loop!
 Write a for loop which works ```for``` element ```in``` NAME_OF_DJANGO_MODEL```.objects.all()``` and append, as its own list, to rawData.
 For example, the QMH map version of this looks like:
 ```
 # the head of the geojson file
 	output = \